Last updated on 1st November 2022

 Introducing company culture- Let new starters know exactly what to expect when becoming a part of your team (you can have some fun with this one!)

-This video from BambooHR shows what employees can expect when joining their team.
-Plus a little insight into life beyond the desk!
+This video from Netflix shows what employees can expect in terms of freedom and responsibility when joining their team.

 Starting a new job can be daunting, so a virtual office tour may take away some of the stress.
 Employees can also keep this on hand for reference later on.